-Your GP might take skin scrapings to confirm the diagnosis, but this isn’t usually necessary.
+Your GP will look at your child’s skin to diagnose scabies.
+Sometimes they might take skin scrapings to confirm the diagnosis, but they don’t usually need to do this.

 Scabies spreads very easily, so your child must stay at home until treatment is completed.

-Your GP will prescribe a lotion or cream (usually 5% permethrin cream) to put on your child’s skin from the neck down.
+Your GP or pharmacist will recommend a lotion or cream (usually 5% permethrin cream), which will need to go on your child’s skin from the neck down.

 - Don’t wash the lotion or cream off for 8-12 hours.
-If your child washes her hands during the treatment period, put the cream on her hands again.
+If your child washes their hands during the treatment period, the cream needs to go on their hands again.

-- Wash your child thoroughly 8-12 hours after applying the cream.
+- Wash the body thoroughly 8-12 hours after applying the cream.

 The itch can take up to six weeks to go away.
 This is usually because of an allergic response, not ongoing scabies.
 Treat the itch with calamine lotion or an antihistamine.
-If the itch doesn’t go away with this treatment, your doctor will prescribe a corticosteroid cream.
+If the itch doesn’t go away with this treatment, your health professional might recommend a corticosteroid cream.